keli-shi/LandSurfaceDynamics/README.md

 ### POD with Temporal Imputation

-Directly use the provided Jupyter notebook (`.ipynb`) for missing data reconstruction.
+Directly use the provided Jupyter notebook (`.ipynb`) for data imputation.

 ---